In this document

 $ adb shell am instrument -w \ > -e class com.android.demo.app.tests.UnitTests \ > com.android.demo.app.tests/android.test.InstrumentationTestRunner

-keyword, and runs all the methods in the UnitTests
+class keyword, and runs all the methods in the UnitTests class.

 Selecting a subset of tests

-To run all of the tests in UnitTests
+To run all of the tests in UnitTests, and the testCamera method in

 $ adb shell am instrument -w \ > -e class com.android.demo.app.tests.UnitTests,com.android.demo.app.tests.FunctionTests#testCamera \ > com.android.demo.app.tests/android.test.InstrumentationTestRunner